 - Use for employee feedback: The top employee monitoring software includes reports that give you hard data to use when setting goals or discussing problem areas during performance reviews.

-- Uncover criminal activity or actions that go against company policy: If you suspect foul play, the best employee monitoring software for small businesses can gather evidence that you can use for firing your employee or even filing criminal charges.
+- Uncover criminal activity or actions that go against company policy: If you suspect foul play, an employee tracking system can gather evidence that you can use for firing your employee or even filing criminal charges.
 Some have alarms to warn an employee if they are doing something unauthorized, thus preventing the problem.

-While there are advantages to monitoring your employees, even the best remote employee monitoring software has its drawbacks.
 Some employees may resent the monitoring, while it may make others nervous.
-This can contribute to employee turnover, according to the Society of HR Management.
-The key, it says, lies in intent, the kind of data you’re tracking, and how you are using it.
+This can contribute to staff turnover or negatively impact employee engagement.
+The key to this, according to the Society of HR Management(1), lies in intent, the kind of data you’re tracking, and how you are using it.
 Transparency is also important, especially when the goal of monitoring is to improve employee performance.

-If you are using employee monitoring software for productivity management, you will want to let your employees know.
+If you are using employee monitoring software for productivity management, you will want to let your workers know.
 You may also need to have something in your employment contracts assenting to such monitoring.

 Bottom Line